hosseininaveh/mav0_reader/Readme.md

 # Related Publication

-If you use, mav0_reader, you may interested in running visual slam algorithmd.
-One of the best presented algorithm in this field s PKS.
-I am working to convert this algorithm from ROS 1 to ROS 2. please have a look at this algorithhm and cite it in your article:
+If you utilize MAV0 Reader, you might be interested in exploring the Visual SLAM algorithm.
+Among the most notable algorithms in this domain is ORB-SLAM 3.
+Our work focuses on enhancing the key frame selection component of this algorithm, incorporating photogrammetric principles within the PKS framework.
+Currently, I am engaged in adapting this algorithm from ROS 1 to ROS 2.
+I encourage you to review this algorithm and appropriately acknowledge it in your publication.
 ``` Azimi, A., Ahmadabadian, A.H. and Remondino, F., 2022.
 PKS: A photogrammetric key-frame selection method for visual-inertial systems built on ORB-SLAM3.
 ISPRS Journal of Photogrammetry and Remote Sensing, 191, pp.18-32.```